YahnisElsts/wp-update-server/README.md

 ### Setting Up the Server
 This part of the setup process is identical for both plugins and themes.
 For the sake of brevity, I'll describe it from the plugin perspective.

 1. Upload the `wp-update-server` directory to your site.
-You can rename it to something else (e.g. simply `updates`) if you like.
+You can rename it to something else (like just `updates`) if you want.
+2. Make the `cache` and `logs` subdirectories writable by PHP.
-2. Create a Zip archive of your plugin directory.
+3. Create a Zip archive of your plugin directory.
 The name of the archive must be the same as the name of the directory + ".zip".
-3. Copy the Zip file to the `/packages` subdirectory.
+4. Copy the Zip file to the `/packages` subdirectory.
-4. Verify that the API is working by visiting `/wp-update-server/?action=get_metadata&slug=plugin-directory-name` in your browser.
+5. Verify that the API is working by visiting `/wp-update-server/?action=get_metadata&slug=plugin-directory-name` in your browser.
 You should see a JSON document containing various details of your plugin (name, version and so on).

 **Tip:** Use the JSONView extension ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/10869/),  [Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc)) to pretty-print JSON in the browser.